Seven bowls

 Statue of an Etruscan priest, holding a phialē from which he is to pour a libation; the plagues of Revelation are poured out on the world like offerings.

 The seven bowls (φιάλας, phialas (acc. pl.), nom. sing. φιάλη, phialē; also translated as cups or vials) are a set of plagues mentioned in Revelation 16.
 They are recorded as apocalyptic events that were seen in the vision of the Revelation of Jesus Christ, by John of Patmos.
 Seven angels are given seven bowls of God's wrath, each consisting of judgements full of the wrath of God.
 These seven bowls of God's wrath are poured out on the wicked and the followers of the Antichrist.

 Plagues

 First bowl

 The first bowl is poured out upon the earth, and causes painful sores to break out upon all those bearing the mark of the beast.

 Second bowl

 The second bowl is poured out upon the sea.
 The sea turns to blood, and every living creature in it dies.

 Third bowl

 The third bowl is poured out upon the rivers and springs of water, and they turn to blood.
 The "angel of the waters" makes a speech in praise of God's justice, which is echoed by a voice from the altar.

 Fourth bowl

 The fourth bowl is poured out upon the sun.
-The sun scorches the people, but they only curse the name of God and do not repent.
+The sun scorches the people, but only those that curse the name of God and do not repent.